astromatic/visiomatic/doc/_sources/setup.rst.txt

 Disk image cache
 """"""""""""""""
 The client requests managed by the server component do not deal directly with |FITS| image arrays.
-Instead, they get their data from the tiled, multi-resolution images stored in the |VisiOmatic| LRU disk cache.
+Instead, they get their data from tiled, multi-resolution image files stored in the |VisiOmatic| LRU disk cache.
-The cache data are generated on-the-fly and memory mapped by the server component.
+The cache data are generated on-the-fly and `memory-mapped <https://en.wikipedia.org/wiki/Memory-mapped_file>`_ by the server component.
 By default, up to 100 image files can be cached on disk.
 This limit may be increased or decreased using the :param:`max_cache_image_count` option.